rwxrob/notes/My home lab/Upgrade Kubernetes cluster with Kubespray.md

 *What is a critical customer app does not work all all with the new cluster but the cluster already has other customers using it?*

 We could create a new cluster at the version required by the customer application just for them until the problem is remediated.
 Or, we could adopt a blue/green architecture and they could stay on the "old" cluster until they are ready to move to the new one.

+*How can I know if there is a Kubespray update?*

+Best way is to check the tags on the Kubespray repo for new ones.